The Sharon Gallagher Memorial Scholarship

 The Sharon Gallagher Memorial Scholarship covers recipient’s costs for:

 Full-time SUNY Faculty/Staff attending the SUNY CIT Conference for the first time

 Please provide a letter (one to two pages) highlighting why attending the SUNY CIT conference will benefit your professional development.

 Submit your letters to email@example.com with the Subject Line: Sharon Gallagher Scholarship.
-Letters will be accepted through Friday, April 26, 2019.
+We are no longer accepting letters for CIT 2019.

 The Sharon Gallagher Memorial Scholarship Committee will review letters and announce the recipient by May 3, 2019.